lappsgrid-incubator/org.lappsgrid.galaxy.tool-wrappers/README.md

 ### Engines

-Users have the option of using either the [groovy.text.SimpleTemplateEngine](http://docs.groovy-lang.org/2.4.10/html/documentation/template-engines.html#_simpletemplateengine) (xml) or [groovy.xml.MarkupBuilder](http://docs.groovy-lang.org/2.4.10/html/documentation/template-engines.html#_the_markuptemplateengine) (groovy) template engines to generate the output files.
+Users have the option of using either the [groovy.text.SimpleTemplateEngine](http://docs.groovy-lang.org/2.4.10/html/documentation/template-engines.html#_simpletemplateengine) (jsp) or [groovy.xml.MarkupBuilder](http://docs.groovy-lang.org/2.4.10/html/documentation/template-engines.html#_the_markuptemplateengine) (groovy) template engines to generate the output files.

 The engine used will determine the syntax of the template files.
 The `groovy` template engine uses a Groovy DSL syntax for the template.